petersulyok/smfc/README.md

  - CPU zone (FAN1, FAN2, etc.)
  - HD or peripheral zone (FANA, FANB, etc.)

-Please note: the fan assignment is defined in IPMI, and it cannot be changed!
+Please note: the fan assignment to zones is predefined in IPMI, and it cannot be changed!
 On the other hand `smfc` implements a feature, called *Swapped zones*, in order to make the use of the fans more suitable.

 In this service a fan control logic is implemented for both zones which can: